Ciceruacchio: Name

 Brunetti was known by the nickname Ciceruacchio.
 Writing in the Dizionario Biografico degli Italiani, the historian Maria Luisa Trebiliani gives two possible explanations for the name: 1) the Roman statesman and orator Cicero, to whose eloquence Brunetti was compared, or 2) a puerile term of endearment derived from the Italian ciccio ('chubby') and the Romanesco rocchio ('piece').

 Background

 Angelo Brunetti was born on 27 September 1800 into a working-class family in the Campo Marzio district of Rome.
 His parents were Lorenzo Brunetti, a farrier, and Cecilia Fiorini.
 After receiving a simple education, Brunetti started working as a cart driver, transporting wine from the Roman Castles to the city.
 In 1820, he married Annetta Cimarra, a woman from his home district; they had two sons, Luigi and Lorenzo.
-In the following two decades, he greatly expanded the size of his transport business, and begun delivering hay and cereals to customers including the Ospedale di Santo Spirito in Sassia.
+In the following two decades, he greatly expanded the size of his transport business, and began delivering hay and cereals to customers including the Ospedale di Santo Spirito in Sassia.
 His business afforded the family a moderate level of comfort.